How to Setup Email Receivers for User-defined Projects in RHOCP 4?

 -

-Grant Permissions: You need to grant users permission to configure alert routing for user-defined projects as per Document.
+Grant Permissions: Grant users permission to configure alert routing for user-defined projects as per Document.
 [2].

 -

-Create AlertmanagerConfig: After the above steps, you can create the
+Create AlertmanagerConfig: After the above steps, create the

-AlertmanagerConfigcustom resource in your user-defined project namespace.
-This custom resource will define your alert receivers (like email, PagerDuty, etc.) and routing rules.
-You can follow the example here to create anAlertmanagerConfigwith an email receiver.
+AlertmanagerConfigcustom resource in the user-defined project namespace.
+This custom resource will define the alert receivers (like email, PagerDuty, etc.) and routing rules.
+Follow the example here to create anAlertmanagerConfigwith an email receiver.

 oc new-project custom-alert